 Quicken Premier review: Getting started

-When starting a new budgeting system, manually entering hundreds of transactions and potentially missing one that will throw off your whole budget can be a headache.
-To avoid that hassle and potential human error, Quicken Premier syncs directly to your financial institution and brokerage accounts, transferring transactions, trades, and balances and automatically updating new information as it comes in.
+Not so long ago, getting started with a new budgeting system meant manually entering transactions and the distinct possibility that one omission could throw your entire budget off track.
+Now, Quicken Premier will sync directly to your financial institution and brokerage accounts, transferring transactions, trades, and balances and automatically updating new information as it comes in.
 When transactions enter the system, the program automatically categorizes them into budgets based on the origin of the charge.